centreon/centreon-plugins/doc/en/developer/tutorial-api.md

 ## 5. Convert in custom mode

 Custom mode is a well established type of plugin.
-Then it can be usefull to understand the way to build and use it.
+Then it can be useful to understand the way to build and use it.
-Custom is a mode thinking for when you may have different way to collect plugin input.
-More broadly, build plugins using custom mode afford flexibility if later you have to add a new way to give input in a plugin.
+Custom is a mode made for when you may have different way to collect plugin input.
+More broadly, plugins using custom mode afford flexibility if later you have to add a new way to give input in a plugin.
 This is the main reason why most of latest plugins are in custom mode baseline.

 Most of the time the way to collect input use api and this is the most common custom mode you will find in plugins.
 There are also cli file for command line or tcp, etc.